Five-paragraph essay

-The five-paragraph essay is a common essay format that comprises an introductory with a thesis, three body paragraphs that develop supporting points, and a conclusion.The format is widely taught in U.S. secondary education and is sometimes referred to as a "hamburger essay" in K–12 contexts that use a layered graphic organizer for paragraphs and essays.
+The five-paragraph essay is a common essay format that comprises an introductory with a thesis, three body paragraphs that develop supporting points, and a conclusion.
+The format is widely taught in U.S. secondary education and is sometimes referred to as a "hamburger essay" in K–12 contexts that use a layered graphic organizer for paragraphs and essays.

-Scholars have linked the form to earlier traditions of theme‑writing in current‑traditional rhetoric, and debate continues over its pedagogical value.
+Scholars have linked the form to earlier traditions of theme‑writing in current‑traditional rhetoric, and debate continues to this day over its educational value.

 Form

 The five-paragraph essay is a structured form of essay writing that consists of five distinct paragraphs: